kazupon/vue-validator/README.md

 # Reset validation results

-You can reset the validation results with `$validatorReset()` Vue instance meta method that defined with validator dynamically. the below the exmpale:
+You can reset the validation results with `$resetValidation()` Vue instance meta method that defined with validator dynamically. the below the exmpale:

 ```html
 <div id="app">